-The Secretary of State, city clerks, and county clerks or registrars of voters are the filing officers for campaign disclosure statements.
-Committee statements will be filed with the Secretary of State or a local clerk or registrar depending on whether the filer is a state committee or a local committee.
+The Secretary of State, city clerks, and county elections offices are the filing officers for campaign disclosure statements.
+Committee statements will be filed with the Secretary of State or a local clerk or elections office depending on whether the filer is a state candidate, a candidate running for local election, or a state or local committee.